MIT-LCP/mimic-website/content/tabledetail/datetimeevents.md

 # Detailed Description

+DATETIMEEVENTS contains all date measurements about a patient in the ICU.
+For example, the date of last dialysis would be in the DATETIMEEVENTS table, but the systolic blood pressure would not be in this table.
+As all dates in MIMIC III are anonymized to protect patient confidentiality, all dates in this table have been shifted.
+Note that the chronology for an individual patient has been unaffected however, and quantities such as the difference between two dates remain true to reality.

 ## `SUBJECT_ID`, `HADM_ID`, `ICUSTAY_ID`

 Identifiers which specify the patient: `SUBJECT_ID` is unique to a patient, `HADM_ID` is unique to a patient hospital stay and `ICUSTAY_ID` is unique to a patient ICU stay.